itzg/docker-minecraft-server/README.md

 Some older servers get confused and think that the GUI interface is enabled.
 You can explicitly disable that by passing `-e GUI=FALSE`.

+### Stop Duration

+When the container is signalled to stop, the Minecraft process wrapper will attempt to send a "stop" command via RCON or console and waits for the process to gracefully finish.
+By defaul it waits 60 seconds, but that duration can be configured by setting the environment variable `STOP_DURATION` to the number of seconds.

 ## Running on RaspberryPi

 To run this image on a RaspberryPi 3 B+, 4, or newer, use the image tag